ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-light-saver.md

 ## Input

+The node works fine without any input.
+It is reading state directly from home assistant for all normal operation.
+You can however use input for dynamic configuration.

 ### Dynamic config

 The following config values can be changed dynamically by sending messages to the node's input: